wilfz/CLCL/readme_en.txt

 ・Ver 1.1.2 -> Ver 2.0.0
 	・Supports Unicode.
 As a result, older versions of Windows are no longer supported.
 	 →	The settings of the older version will be inherited, but tools and plugin formats must be Unicode-compatible.
-	・Changed the behavior to copy the file if the save is successful so that registered items are not deleted if the save process fails when CLCL is closed.
+	・Changed the behavior to copy the file if the save is successful so that template items are not deleted if the save process fails when CLCL is closed.
 	・Changed the icon design in the task tray.
 	・Changed the default behavior when clicking on the task tray.
 	→	Changed the menu to appear when left-clicking the task tray icon to take into account operation on tablets.